3dfsb-dev/3dfsb/README.md

 Compilation
 ===========

 There is a small shell script which contains a standard compile string for every OS (Linux, BeOS and BSD).
 So please try:

 ./compile.sh

-If something goes wrong error messages will appear.
-If you don't know how to solve them don't hesitate and report the error messages to me.
+Alternatively, CMake can be used to compile.
+For this, try:

+cmake .
+make

-If ./compile.sh was successful you can call the 3dfsb:
+If the compilation was successful you can call the 3dfsb:

 ./3dfsb

-or copy the 3dfsb binary to your path, e.g. /usr/bin/

-Once you have a working 3dfsb binary you may try to edit the compile.sh for a more optimized version.
-You could change the -O2 argument (opimization) to a higher value (e.g. -O6) or add machine specific optimizations (e.g.  -march=i686 -mcpu=i686).
-Read 'man gcc' for additional arguments.

 ADDITIONAL NOTES
 ================

 FreeBSD: